codefresh-io/docs.codefresh.io/_docs/runtime/installation-options.md

   For more information on how to set up the hosted environment, including provisioning hosted runtimes, see [Set up a hosted (Hosted GitOps) environment]({{site.baseurl}}/docs/runtime/hosted-runtime/).

-* **Hybrid** environments, with Argo CD installed in the customer's cluster
+* **Hybrid** environments, with Argo CD installed in the customer's cluster.
   The runtime is installed in the customer's cluster, and managed by the customer.
-  Hybrid environments are ideal for organizations that want to manage CI/CD operations within their premises, or have other security constraints.
+  Hybrid environments are optimal for organizations that want to manage CI/CD operations within their premises, or have other security constraints.
 Hybrid installations strike the perfect balance between security, flexibility, and ease of use.
 Codefresh maintains and manages most aspects of the platform, apart from installing and upgrading runtimes which are managed by the customer.

 {% include
    image.html